arthurtuio/aws-certified-solutions-architect-associate/04-Databases.md

 > - Once your RDS instance is encrypted, the data stored is encrypted, as are its automated backups, read replicas and snapshots

 ## Other tips
+- RDS Reserved instances are available for multi-AZ deployments.
+- If you want your application to check RDS for an error, have it look for an INCORRECT node in the response from the Amazon RDS API.